gezeresolutionsweb/cakeganache/README.md

-# cakephp-ganache 1.0.0-alpha
+# cakeganache 1.0.0-alpha

-What about a good ganache with your cakephp app ?
+What about a good cake ganache ?

 This is a CakePHP 2.x plugin that implements a lot of goodies for your project.